Swirrl/dogstatsd/README.md

 even on integrant, and expects users of the library to wrap their call to configure in an integrant `defmethod` themselves.

-For general information about DataDog, DogStatsD, how they're useful and why all this is useful - read the _Rationale, Context, additional documentation_ section below.

 ## Setting things up

 Add to project.clj or deps.edn: